SaranDev0/StudyTrack/README.md

 # StudyTrack - Student Workspace & Study Tracker(Only For Android)

-A modern, beautiful web application built with React, Vite, and Tailwind CSS for students to organize study materials, track daily learning activities, and visualize progress through an interactive calendar heatmap.
+A modern, beautiful web application built for students to organize study materials, track daily learning activities, and visualize progress through an interactive calendar heatmap.

 ## Features